-Companies can get secured business loans from lenders by using their machinery as security.
+Companies can get secured business loans from lenders using their machinery as security.
 However, creditors do not accept all equipment for a business collateral loan.
 There are factors that a creditor considers while giving out collateral options.
 First, the price matters less than the value.
 Some machines might be costly but outdated.
 Therefore, a property that costs much but lacks a buyer is worthless to the moneylender.
-Additionally, other apparatus such as computers depreciate quickly, and a lender might not accept them as security.
+Additionally, other apparatus, such as computers, depreciate quickly, and a lender might not accept them as security.
 However, if the credit amount is low, the creditor might consider using such property as collateral.

 4. Inventory Collateral

-Another common collateral that secured business loan creditors take is an inventory.
+Another common collateral that secured business loan creditors take is inventory.
 Loans acquired through inventory collateral help enterprises maintain their stock and protect them from the damage caused by financial fluctuations.
 If one fails to clear their loan, they lose their inventory and may not maintain their business finance and generate sales.
-Additionally, the amount of money that one receives from a creditor depends on the value of their inventory.
-Like any other business loans collateral, an inventory’s value determines the money lent by the creditor.
+Additionally, the amount of money one receives from a creditor depends on the value of their inventory.
+Like any other business loan collateral, an inventory’s value determines the money lent by the creditor.
 The higher the value of an inventory, the greater the loan that a borrower can access.
 The financing is common to medium retailers and wholesalers.

 5. Late Payment Invoice

 Invoices can also serve as secured business loan collateral, especially for small businesses.
 Waiting for invoice payments can inconvenience small business owners.
 However, one can use them as a security to acquire money faster from a lender.
 When the time to repay the money comes, the creditor will collect the unpaid invoices.
-However, the investment will receive less money than the amount received if it fetches the money itself.
+However, the investment will receive less than the amount if it fetches the money itself.
 The expenses come from the costs that involve the processing of the invoices.
 Nonetheless, the credit saves a business the losses that would occur due to the delayed fund disbursement.

 6. Personal Investments

 Investments like stocks can also act as a security for a business loan.
 The benefit of stock when borrowing a loan is that it increases one’s creditworthiness.
 The higher the stock, the greater the loan amount accessed.
-However, one disadvantage of using stock as collateral is that its value fluctuates.
+However, one disadvantage of using stock as collateral is its value fluctuates.
 Therefore, if the value falls below the borrower’s loan amount, they risk landing in trouble with the creditor.
 For example, the lender will demand more money to compensate for the deficit.
 Nonetheless, not all personal investments guarantee loan security.
 Some retirement savings accounts are not eligible for collateral.

 7. Blanket Lien